Mark Simpson goes over to the Dark Side at Comic-Con

 (Out magazine, September 2009 – uncut version)

-Every fibre of my body is screaming: RUN!
+RUN!
 RUN FOR YOUR FUCKING LIFE!!!
+That’s what every fibre of my body is screaming.
 But I can’t move.
 An inch.
 I’m completely surrounded.
 Who would have thought nerds were such pack animals?
 The San Diego Convention Centre, all 615,701 square feet of it, is full to bursting point with people who have left their dank, toy-stuffed bedrooms to don their favourite costumes, circulate the hundreds of stands and booths, countless talks, lectures, panels, fill their ‘swag bags’ with promotional pap – and bash them into me.

 The crowd is moving, and taking me with it.
 Towards some escalators that loom up ominously ahead like an unexpected waterfall.
 ‘STEP THIS WAY!
 YOU LOOK AWFULLY TIRED! – STEP THIS WAY! – TRY TO SMILE!!’ bawls a middle-aged escalator supervisor lady to the crowd.
 But I think she means me.
 At the bottom of the escalators I pass a booth selling ‘Star Trek Cologne’: ‘Tiberius’, ‘Khan’ and ‘Red Shirt – Because tomorrow may never come.’
 A young man dressed as a Vulcan asks the seller ‘Why no Spock fragrance?
 After Zachary Quinto played him in the new movie he’s the hottest of the lot!’.
 Pause.
 ‘Or so my girlfriend tells me,’ he adds quickly.